Lima Memorial Health System Logo

 • Rifampin

-Often, you need to take the drugs for 6 weeks.
-If there are complications from brucellosis, you will likely need to take the drugs for a longer period.
+Often, you need to take antibiotics for 6 weeks.
+If there are complications from brucellosis, you will likely need to take the medicines for a longer period.

 Outlook (Prognosis)